JGLTechnologies/DPYS/README.md

 from disnake.ext import commands, tasks import dpys

-GET_MUTE_ROLE_ID = "an async function that takes in a guild id and returns the id for you mute role" GET_MUTE_REMOVE_ROLE_ID = "an async function that takes in a guild id and returns the id for you mute remove role"
+GET_MUTE_ROLE_ID = "an async function that takes in a guild id and returns the id for your mute role" GET_MUTE_REMOVE_ROLE_ID = "an async function that takes in a guild id and returns the id for your mute remove role"

 class DpysLoops(commands.Cog):
     def __init__(self, bot):